Harissa

 • ½ small red onion, thinly sliced

-• 2 eight-minute eggs, sliced crosswise, and seasoned with salt and pepper
+• 2 soft-boiled eggs, sliced crosswise, seasoned with salt and pepper

-• 1 boiled potato, sliced crosswise, and seasoned with salt and pepper
+• 1 boiled potato, sliced crosswise, seasoned with salt and pepper

 • ¼ Villa Jerada Preserved Lemon, sliced